WEEX Stats 2026 — Live Volume, Open Interest & Fees

 What WEEX is

-200x maximum leverage and a 0.08% taker fee on the same platform.
-WEEX occupies an unusual position in the CEX landscape: it offers the widest leverage ceiling alongside the highest base taker fee in this comparison.
-For traders who want maximum amplification and also care about execution cost, that tension deserves direct examination.
+200x maximum leverage.
+A 0.08% taker fee.
+Both on the same platform.
+WEEX sits in an unusual spot in the CEX space.
+It offers the widest leverage ceiling and the highest base taker fee in this comparison.
+For traders who want maximum size but also care about execution cost, that tension deserves direct examination.

-WEEX launched in 2018 in Singapore and has operated for over seven years without a major publicly disclosed breach of user funds.
-In March 2025, the exchange compensated approximately $6 million to users following a delayed order-matching issue on the ETH/USDT pair — this was an operational error, not a hack, and WEEX covered it from company funds.
-That incident and its resolution are public.
-No hack involving stolen private keys or compromised custody has been reported.
-The HackenProof bug bounty program invites white-hat researchers to report vulnerabilities on an ongoing basis.
+WEEX launched in 2018 in Singapore.
+It has run for over seven years without a major publicly disclosed breach of user funds.
+In March 2025, the exchange paid about $6 million to users after a delayed order-matching issue on the ETH/USDT pair.
+That was an error, not a hack.
+WEEX covered it from company funds.
+The incident and its outcome are on the public record.
+No hack involving stolen private keys or hit custody has been reported.
+The HackenProof bug bounty program lets white-hat researchers report weaknesses on an ongoing basis.

-Singapore registration and US FinCEN MSB registration cover the jurisdictional base.
-In 2025, the Georgia Department of Banking and Finance issued a notice related to licensing in that state.
-The US MSB covers AML reporting for money transmission; it does not authorize derivatives trading for US residents.
+Singapore registration and US FinCEN MSB registration cover the legal base.
+In 2025, the Georgia Department of Banking and Finance issued a licensing notice related to that state.
+The US MSB covers AML reporting for money transfers.
+It does not permit futures trading for US residents.
 No FCA, MAS derivatives license, or CFTC registration exists.

 Fees in detail

 WEEX's fee schedule starts at 0.02% maker and 0.08% taker for USDT-margined perpetual futures at base tier.
-Eight VIP levels gate reductions by 30-day trading volume, five-day average account balance, and WXT token holdings, with a 14-day protection period at VIP 1 preventing downgrade if volume targets are missed:
+Eight VIP levels gate reductions by 30-day volume, five-day average account balance, and WXT token holdings.
+VIP 1 includes a 14-day protection period that prevents a demotion if volume targets are missed:

 For a $10,000 BTC/USDT round-trip at market using base tier, taker cost is $16.00.
-Compare that to Binance at $10.00, OKX at $10.00, and Hyperliquid at $9.00.
-For a trader running $100,000 notional through market orders daily, the base taker fee gap versus OKX is $60 per day — $21,900 per year in extra cost before VIP adjustments.
-The fee gap narrows substantially at VIP 4 and above, where WEEX's taker rate reaches the Binance standard.
-Run your specific scenario at the PerpFinder fee calculator.
+Binance costs $10.00, OKX $10.00, and Hyperliquid $9.00.
+For a trader pushing $100,000 notional through market orders daily, the base taker gap versus OKX is $60 per day — $21,900 per year before VIP adjustments.
+The gap narrows sharply at VIP 4 and above, where WEEX's taker rate reaches the Binance standard.
+Run your scenario at the PerpFinder fee calculator.

 Security and proof of reserves

-WEEX's Proof of Reserves program is its clearest differentiator from lower-documented mid-tier exchanges.
-The exchange publishes on-chain wallet data for major assets including USDT, BTC, ETH, and USDC, and maintains a 1,000 BTC emergency fund.
-Users can verify individual balance inclusion against the on-chain holdings.
-This is a higher standard than many platforms at this tier that only post aggregate figures without user-verifiable proofs.
+WEEX's Proof of Reserves program is its clearest edge over lower-documented mid-tier exchanges.
+The exchange publishes on-chain wallet data for major assets including USDT, BTC, ETH, and USDC.
+It also holds a 1,000 BTC emergency fund.
+Users can check their own balance against the on-chain holdings.
+That is a higher bar than many platforms at this tier, which only post aggregate figures without user-checkable data.

-The PerpFinder team cross-checked WEEX's published reserve addresses against blockchain data in May 2026 and found the disclosed holdings consistent with reported figures for major assets.
-The 2025 order-matching incident was resolved with direct user compensation — this is the kind of data point that tells you something about how a platform handles operational errors.
+The PerpFinder team cross-checked WEEX's published reserve addresses against blockchain data in May 2026.
+The disclosed holdings matched reported figures for major assets.
+The 2025 order-matching incident was resolved with direct user compensation.
+That tells you something concrete about how the platform handles operational errors.

 Leverage and pairs

-200x maximum leverage on select major pairs including BTC/USDT, matching MEXC for the highest ceiling in this comparison and above Binance at 125x.
-In practice, positions at 200x have liquidation thresholds within fractions of a percent of entry price.
-The marginal utility of 200x versus 150x is limited outside very short-duration scalping — the higher ceiling is more relevant as a headline than as a functional trading tool for most strategies.
+200x max leverage on select major pairs including BTC/USDT.
+That matches MEXC for the highest ceiling in this comparison and sits above Binance at 125x.
+In practice, a 200x position has a liquidation threshold within fractions of a percent of entry price.
+The gap between 200x and 150x is small outside very short-duration scalping.
+The higher ceiling matters more as a headline than as a practical tool for most strategies.

 200-plus perpetual pairs on USDT-margined linear contracts.
-Copy trading integrates directly into the futures interface, letting users follow signal providers without switching to a separate product.
-Grid bots and support for third-party arbitrage bots via API round out the automation features.
+Copy trading links directly into the futures interface.
+Users can follow signal providers without switching to a separate product.
+Grid bots and third-party bots via API round out the automation options.
 Earn products are available for idle holdings.
-See all available pairs on PerpFinder.
+See all pairs on PerpFinder.

 Who WEEX is for

-Traders who want 200x leverage access and are comfortable with the higher base taker fee — specifically limit-order traders who post liquidity and pay 0.02% maker, where the taker premium is irrelevant.
-The PoR transparency and seven-year operating history place WEEX above newer alternatives like Toobit and Bitunix for due-diligence purposes.
-The 1,000 BTC emergency fund and individual-verifiable reserve data are concrete data points that distinguish WEEX from platforms that post only aggregate reserve figures.
+Traders who want 200x leverage and are comfortable with the higher base taker fee.
+Limit-order traders who post liquidity pay 0.02% maker, so the taker premium is not relevant to them.
+The PoR data and seven-year history place WEEX above newer alternatives like Toobit and Bitunix for due-diligence purposes.
+The 1,000 BTC emergency fund and user-verifiable reserve data are concrete edges over platforms that only post aggregate figures.

-Traders who primarily use copy trading rather than direct order entry also benefit from the 0.02% maker rate, since many copy-follow implementations default to limit orders when conditions allow.
-The grid bot functionality adds another use case for traders who want algorithmic position management without building a custom API setup.
+Traders who mainly use copy trading also benefit from the 0.02% maker rate.
+Many copy-follow systems default to limit orders when conditions allow, so the taker premium rarely applies.
+The grid bot feature adds another use case for traders who want auto position management without a custom API build.

-WEEX is not the right choice for traders who primarily use market orders and are volume-sensitive on fees.
-Binance, OKX, and BloFin all undercut the 0.08% base taker rate, and higher leverage is available elsewhere at lower cost.
-The Georgia regulatory notice is a flag for US-based users to verify their eligibility independently before depositing.
+WEEX is not right for traders who use market orders and are sensitive to fees.
+Binance, OKX, and BloFin all beat the 0.08% base taker rate.
+Higher leverage is also available elsewhere at lower cost.
+The Georgia legal notice is a flag for US-based users to check their access before they deposit.

 How it compares

-Compared to MEXC at 200x leverage: MEXC charges 0% maker and 0.02% taker, which is structurally cheaper for taker orders.
-WEEX's stronger PoR program and Singapore operational base give it a better documentation record.
-The cost advantage goes entirely to MEXC for market-order traders; the transparency advantage goes to WEEX for due-diligence-focused traders.
+Compared to MEXC at 200x leverage: MEXC charges 0% maker and 0.02% taker.
+It is structurally cheaper for taker orders.
+WEEX's stronger PoR program and Singapore base give it a better record.
+Market-order traders should choose MEXC.
+Due-diligence-focused traders may prefer WEEX.

 Fee comparison for a non-VIP $10k round-trip (taker both ways): WEEX $16.00, Binance $10.00, Bybit $11.00, OKX $10.00, Hyperliquid $9.00.
-The gap is the highest in this comparison at base tier.
-Use the cost comparison tool to model how this narrows across VIP tiers at your actual volume level.
+WEEX has the highest gap in this comparison at base tier.
+Use the cost comparison tool to see how this narrows across VIP tiers at your actual volume.
 Check current welcome bonuses on PerpFinder before registering.

 PerpFinder Research is a team of derivatives analysts and on-chain data engineers tracking every major perpetual futures venue — CEX and DEX — with live data from DefiLlama, Coinalyze, and direct exchange APIs.
 We do not take payment for inclusion or rankings; affiliate links fund the data infrastructure.